There are two aspects of starting a blog :

 Mind that if the opening of the article isn’t impressive, readers aren’t going to invest more time reading through the end of your article.

 Image Source: Buzzstream

-Considering the attention span of people, information overload and variety of things at the plate, people do not want to push them until something really grabs them at the moment.
+Considering the attention span of people, information overload, and the variety of things at their plate, people do not want to push themselves until something really grabs them at the moment.

 So the opening is the gateway to the rest of your content.
 Make sure it is more inviting and promising.

 Your intro or opening must establish what the issue at hand or the problem the reader is dealing with.

 Empathize with them on the right informative and relating notes, making a smooth segway on your promise to resolve them.

 Here are a few rules you need to take care of while writing the opening or intro of your blog :

 - Make your first sentence something that punches with either sarcasm, information, statistics, or some hard truth.

 - Make the sentences snackable, easy to consume, and quick to understand.